FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Fed-FSTQ: Methodology and System Design

 \subsection{Token-to-Parameter Fisher Coupling}

-A critical design choice in \textsc{Fed-FSTQ} is that token sensitivities are used during \emph{training} to shape the parameter-wise Fisher statistics that determine uplink sparsification and mixed precision.
-Therefore, the token mask is not an inference-only mechanism; it directly affects which adapter coordinates are transmitted and at what precision.
+A critical design choice in Fed-FSTQ is that token sensitivities are used during \emph{training} to shape the parameter-wise Fisher statistics that determine uplink sparsification and mixed precision.
+Thus, the token mask is not an inference-only pruning mechanism; it directly affects which adapter coordinates are updated, transmitted, and assigned higher precision.

-\paragraph{Gradient-mediated coupling via a token-filtered objective.} Let $\{z_i\}_{i=1}^{T}\in\{0,1\}^{T}$ denote the token mask derived from Stage~1 (Top-$K$ by the EMA score in Eq.~\eqref{eq:token_ema}); a soft weighting variant replaces $z_i$ with nonnegative weights $w_i$.
+\paragraph{Gradient-mediated coupling via a token-filtered objective} Let $\{z_i\}_{i=1}^{T}\in\{0,1\}^{T}$ denote the token mask derived from Stage~1, e.g., Top-$K$ by the EMA score in Eq.~\eqref{eq:token_ema}.
+A soft weighting variant replaces $z_i$ with nonnegative weights $w_i$.
 We do not construct a heuristic token-to-parameter lookup table.
-Instead, coupling is realized by gradient reweighting inside the local PEFT optimization.
-Concretely, for a minibatch $\xi$ with token-wise losses $\{\ell_i\}_{i=1}^{T}$ on target positions, we form a token-filtered objective
+Instead, coupling is realized by gradient reweighting inside the local PEFT objective.
+For a minibatch $\xi$ with token-wise losses $\{\ell_i\}_{i=1}^{T}$ on target positions, we form

-The adapter gradient used for the local update is computed from $\widetilde{\mathcal{L}}$, so the gradient statistics, and hence the Fisher estimate, are explicitly token-coupled.
+The adapter gradient used for local training is computed from $\widetilde{\mathcal{L}}$, so the resulting gradient statistics, and hence the Fisher estimate, are explicitly token-coupled.

-\paragraph{Token-coupled Fisher that drives support and mixed precision.} Using the same diagonal approximation as Eq.~\eqref{eq:diag_fisher_accum}, we accumulate Fisher from token-filtered gradients:
+\paragraph{Token-coupled Fisher for support and precision} Using the same diagonal approximation as Eq.~\eqref{eq:diag_fisher_accum}, we accumulate Fisher statistics from token-filtered gradients:

 where $\theta_j$ indexes adapter coordinates.
 Through Eq.~\eqref{eq:coupled_fisher_update}, tokens with $z_i=0$ contribute no gradient to $\widetilde{\mathcal{L}}$, reducing the accumulated $\widehat{F}(j)$ for coordinates mainly activated by low-sensitivity tokens.
-The resulting importance score $u_j=\widehat{F}(j)\,(\Delta\theta_j)^2$ (Eq.~\eqref{eq:importance_score}) therefore decreases, pushing such coordinates below the allocation thresholds in Eq.~\eqref{eq:quant_policy} and assigning them either low precision or $b_j=0$ (pruned).
+The resulting importance score $u_j=\widehat{F}(j)(\Delta\theta_j)^2$ in Eq.~\eqref{eq:importance_score} therefore decreases, pushing such coordinates below the allocation thresholds in Eq.~\eqref{eq:quant_policy} and assigning them either lower precision or $b_j=0$.
 Conversely, coordinates required to fit load-bearing tokens retain large token-filtered gradients, high $\widehat{F}(j)$, and receive higher precision.

+\paragraph{From token-level sensitivity to parameter-level rate--distortion} {We now make explicit how token-level Fisher sensitivity induces parameter-level communication priority.} {For adapter coordinate $\theta_j$, the gradient of the token-filtered objective is}